-Our flight was delayed getting into Athens, so we had to buy tickets for the Seajet 2, which is a high-powered speedboat/ferry, if we wanted to make it to Mykonos by nightfall.
-The sea jet is very circa 1980, but it travels fast, only a two hour ride, and has airline-like accommodations, and a coffee bar.
-The best part was the view of the Greek islands and beautiful blue water as we were traveling.
+Our flight was delayed getting into Athens, so we had to buy tickets for the Seajet 2.
+The circa 1980’s Seajet is a high-powered speedboat/ferry which would take us to Mykonos by nightfall.
+It travels fast and has airline-like accommodations and a coffee bar.
+We enjoyed the view of the startling blue waters as we skimmed across to Mykonos.

-Upon arrival in Mykonos, our hotel, Hotel Belvedere, sent a driver to pick us up.
-We arrived at the small boutique hotel surrounded by a white stone security wall and were welcomed inside with drinks provided by the staff.
-White crisp fabrics billowed and hung were everywhere and gorgeous exotic floral arrangements made the hotel lobby smell deliciously fragrant.
-A gorgeous pool surrounded by intimate areas of white mattresses, wooden seats, and colorful lights beckoned to us to visit.
+Upon arrival, the Hotel Belvedere sent a driver to pick us up.
+We arrived at their small boutique hotel surrounded by a white stone security wall and were welcomed inside with drinks provided by the staff.
+White crisp fabrics billowed and hung were everywhere.
+Gorgeous exotic floral arrangements made the hotel lobby smell deliciously fragrant.
+Their stunning pool was surrounded by intimate areas of white mattresses, wooden seats, and colorful lights, beckoning us to visit.

-We were shown to our room which was nice, but not the most modern or plush.
-We had white marble floors, two small balconies (one overlooking the pool) and a deep relaxing bathtub.
+We were shown to our rooms, which were nice, but not the most modern or plush.
+The rooms had white marble floors, two small balconies (one overlooking the pool), and a deep relaxing bathtub.
 The Hotel Belvedere also included an American buffet breakfast, AC, satellite LCD TV, cordless phone, WIFI, mini-bar, and Korres bath cosmetics.
 Guests also had access to a 24 hour gym, music & movies library, safe boxes, and concierge services.
 It was a great choice.

-We briefly wandered the twisty, crooked, cobblestone walkways and did a little window shopping after dinner.
-Later we enjoyed Lychee Mojitos with friends at the outdoor bar at Hotel Belvedere later that evening with some fresh lychee mojitos and a bowl of almonds.
+Our group wandered the twisty, crooked, cobblestone walkways and did a little window shopping after dinner.
+Later we enjoyed Lychee Mojitos with friends at the outdoor bar at Hotel Belvedere.
 All’s well that ends well.

 Breakfast at the hotel was nothing short of “wow”!
 A nice selection of quiche, pastries, fresh fruit, dill egg canapés, toast, croissants, and yogurt was available for you to help yourself.
-This was included in the room fee.
-After breakfast we all gathered at the pool, listened to the iPod, and enjoyed a day of relaxation and fantastic scenery.
-We met about 20 people from around the world during our soaking up the sun.
-For lunch, we had my favorite caprese salad- buffalo mozzarella, thick tomatoes and fresh basil, then it was nap time.
+After breakfast, we all gathered at the pool, listened to the iPod, and enjoyed a day of relaxation and fantastic scenery.
+We met about 20 people from around the world at the pool.
+For lunch, we enjoyed my favorite Caprese Salad- Buffalo mozzarella, thick tomatoes, and fresh basil.
+Then it was nap time.

 Early that evening, I had an algae, peppermint oil wrap followed by a scalp, shoulder, face, and foot massage.
 There was not a formal spa, the lady only had a room at the hotel, but it felt very refreshing and my skin was silky afterwards.
 Later we invited some of our new friends to join us for dinner and we set out again for caprese, around 10 PM.
 It was a rare cold day in Mykonos and the 68°F temperatures, along the seaside, while dining outside, was not the smartest thing to do.
 Our dinner was wonderful, white truffle risotto, and we had some great house wines.